 In 2013, Lion surveyed the status of human rights initiatives at overseas Group companies by visiting them, conducting interviews with management and touring factories.
 Through these actions we were able to confirm that these companies do not hire employees who are below the legal working age, and that the plants of Southern Lion Sdn.
 Bhd., PT.
 Lion Wings and Global Eco Chemicals Malaysia Sdn.
 Bhd. provide prayer rooms for Muslim employees.
-Furthermore, in countries and regions where there are many reports of discrimination against immigrant workers, we have shared with Group companies that inadequate communication with immigrant workers can create business risks and worked with them to respond as needed.
+Furthermore, in countries where there are many reports of discrimination against immigrant workers, we have shared with Group companies that inadequate communication with immigrant workers can create business risks and worked with them to respond as needed.
 Since 2015, we have been checking the status of sustainability initiatives at overseas Group companies annually.

 Going forward, we will continue to monitor and to help improve human rights initiatives at overseas Group companies.

 Compliance Initiatives at Southern Lion Sdn.
 Bhd.

 Southern Lion Sdn.
 Bhd. (“SL”) distributes an Employee Handbook, containing its CSR policy and stance on human rights, to all employees.
 Furthermore, SL has prepared a Code of Conduct that includes the key elements of the Lion Group’s latest policies and works to ensure awareness of it among employees.

 Halal Certification Initiatives

-Lion does business in countries and regions with many Muslim residents, such as Malaysia and Indonesia.
+Lion does business in countries with many Muslim residents, such as Malaysia and Indonesia.
 As such, we are working to obtain halal certification* for our products, so that Muslim customers can use them with peace of mind.
 We are advancing halal certification for a wide range of products, from toothpaste, which is used in the mouth, to hand soaps, body washes, laundry detergents and fabric softeners, displaying halal-certified marks on certified products.

-Going forward, we will continue to advance product creation that is considerate of religions and lifestyles in the countries and regions where we operate.
+Going forward, we will continue to advance product creation that is considerate of religions and lifestyles in the countries where we operate.

 * Certification under systems for labeling products that have cleared halal certification standards with a halal-certified mark.
 A halal certificate issued by a certifying body officially recognized by the country’s halal certification authority is required to sell products with a halal-certified mark.